magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/overview/index.md

 Before you start creating your custom content type component in PWA Studio, make sure you have met the following prerequisites:

 - Your Magento instance should have a custom content type added and saved to the **home** page in the Admin.
 Currently, the `home` page is the only page you can render Page Builder content within PWA Studio.
 - Your Magento instance should render this content type on the home page of your storefront.

-{: .bs-callout .bs-callout-info}
+{: .bs-callout-info}
 We assume you already have the PWA Studio set up and running in your development environment.
 If you do not, [use these instructions] to do that now.

 ## Using the Quote content type